mukaiizawa/Paren/man/man3/sort.md

 # NOTES
 The argument is modified.
 If you want to keep the original argument, copy it like `(sort! (slice x))`.

+# BUGS
+If a sorter is given that returns true for the same object, a stack overflow will occur.

 # EXAMPLES

     ) (sort! '(2 0 1))